ccallawa/alyvix_server_doc/session_management.rst

     * **Compressed:**  Compress all screenshots for this schedulable test case configuration.

-To remove a test case from the table, go to the endpoint above and press the "Remove" button.
-"Add" will insert a new row at the bottom of the table (you should insert the values before pressing the "Add" button).
+To remove a test case from the table, go to the endpoint above and press the :guilabel:`Remove` button.  :guilabel:`Add` will insert a new row at the bottom of the table (you should insert the values before pressing the :guilabel:`Add` button).

 |